 Dallas M. Hartman

-Dallas is one of the youngest members of the Million Dollar Advocates and Mutli-Million Dollar Advocates forums and Top Trial Lawyers in America.
+Dallas is one of the youngest members of the Million Dollar Advocates and Multi-Million Dollar Advocates forums and Top Trial Lawyers in America.
 In 2021, he was selected as one of the Top 40 Under 40 Trial Lawyers by the National Trial Lawyers.
 He was voted by his peers as a Pennsylvania Super Lawyers Rising Star, a designation reserved for the top 2.5% of attorneys in Pennsylvania who are under the age of 40 or have been practicing for less than 10 years.
 Dallas is also a President’s Club member of the Western Pennsylvania Trial Lawyers Association and the Pennsylvania Association of Justice.

 Dallas grew up in Lawrence County, Pennsylvania and was an all-state football and basketball player in high school at Wilmington Area School District.
 He went on to play football in the Ivy League at Columbia University and continued playing football at Carnegie Mellon University.
 He currently lives in Mercer County where he is a member of the Sharpsville Service Club and frequently volunteers at several local school districts.

 Dallas concentrates his law practice on representing victims of car accidents, truck accidents, motorcycle accidents, medical malpractice, and defective products.
 He also represents injured workers in workers’ compensation matters.

 Areas of Practice

 - Personal Injury